Homemade Pizzeria Garlic Knots with Pizza Dipping Sauce! Garlic knots are easy, addictive, and so inexpensive to make you’ll never order them again!

 Combine the tomato paste, 2 cups water, 1/4 cup olive oil, 4 garlic cloves (minced), 1/2 teaspoon salt, 2 teaspoons dried oregano, and 2 teaspoons dried basil in a small bowl and whisk together.
 It is ready immediately but if you can make it as soon as you make your dough it will benefit greatly from the 30 or so minutes it gets to sit.

 1. Swap out the pizza sauce for your favorite Alfredo sauce or Chimichurri Sauce.

 2. Add some slices of pepperoni to your knots before tying them.

 3. Swap the garlic and oregano for cumin, cayenne and garlic salt and the pizza dip for salsa con queso.
 Queso is notorious for its inclusion of processed cheese, so when I get it pre-made I buy this one from Pacific Foods because it is made with natural ingredients.

 4. Ditch the garlic and oregano and add a slice of half cooked bacon to the knot before tying and dip into BLT Dip (This is a favorite in our house!)

-So quick question for you guys, I have started adding less in progress photos when the recipes are really simple (like this one which is make two bowls full of ingredients and mix (I am simplifying a little here, but not a whole lot) in favor of the page loading faster for you guys.
-I have pictures of ingredients in bowl pre-mix and the dough in a rectangle but I couldn’t think of what it would add.
+So, quick question for you guys.
+I have started adding less in progress photos when the recipes are really simple in favor of the page loading faster for you guys.
+I have pictures of ingredients in the bowl pre-mix and the dough in a rectangle, but I couldn’t think of what it would add.
 Sound off below to let me know what you think!
-If you guys want more pictures of the step I would love to hear it.
+If you want more pictures of the steps I would love to hear it.